 History of the Chamber

-Throughout its history, the Chamber’s mission has been to enlighten public officials regarding the concerns of the private sector, including the consolidation of city and town government in 1922, the Sesquicentennial Celebration in 1956 and continued support for the city manager form of government.
+Throughout its rich history, the chamber has voiced private sector concerns with public officials, including the consolidation of city and town government in 1922, the Sesquicentennial Celebration in 1956, and the continued support for the city manager form of government.

 Transportation issues have been a traditional concern beginning with the building of an electric tramway between Meriden and Lake Compounce to expanded highway service in central Connecticut with Route 691.
-Economic Development has also been a continual theme with the creation of the Meriden Industrial Development Corporation in 1959, partnership with the Meriden Economic Development Corporation and involvement in the Downtown StakeHolders committee.
+Economic Development has also been a continual theme since the creation of the Meriden Industrial Development Corporation in 1959, its partnership with the Meriden Economic Development Corporation, and its involvement in the Downtown StakeHolders committee.